leandroroser/hyde/_posts/2016-05-02-Installing_Ubuntu_16.04_in_a_bay-trail_tablet.md

 title: Installing Ubuntu 16.04 in a bay-trail tablet
 ---

 A month ago I have bought an Exo W1025  "2 in 1" tablet, that can be obtained here in Argentina.
 It has a processor Intel Atom Z3735F, 2Gb of RAM memory, 32 Gb of hard drive, and includes Windows 10.1 preinstalled.
 My objective was to install a GNU-Linux based OS, but it was not so easy.
 I have formatted the hard disk (because I am not a Windows user and there are only 32 Gb of HD available) and followed a couple of tutorials for other similar machines.
-I have tested several distributions as Ubuntu 14.04, Ubuntu 15.10, Fedora, Linux Mint and even Android or Remix OS, but some were unstable and other had a poor performance and/or apoor driver support.
+I have tested several distributions as Ubuntu 14.04, Ubuntu 15.10, Fedora, Linux Mint and even Android or Remix OS, but some were unstable and other had a poor performance and/or a poor driver support.
 The best solution comes with the new release of Ubuntu, and althought some characteristics are not working yet, it is still "usable".
 The following steps gave me the best result.
 At the moment there is no support for the screen in touch mode, the screen rotation and the sound; the power settings also have problems, because the machine do not charge when it is on and is not detecting the actual battery charge level.

 ## Requirements